pererossello/point_cloud_blender_scripting/README.md

-Just an example implementation of piont clouds in blender through python scripting
+Just an example implementation of point clouds in blender via python scripting